Right now, there are just two choices: Egalitarian and Complementarian.

 Here’s what I think both sides are afraid of, based on what I’ve read:

-Egalitarian – that people will be oppressed and abused if there is authority in relationships (non-equality).
+Egalitarian – that people will be oppressed or abused if there is authority in relationships (non-equality).

 Complementarian – that homosexuality and pedophilia will become accepted by the culture if women are perceived as “not under authority” of the husband.